Shift Detection and Adaptation for Network Intrusion Detection: Evaluation

 \scat{Pseudo-Labeling} We study the effectiveness of distribution-level and point-wise voting mechanism for assigning pseudo labels in \sys\ and AOC-IDS, respectively.
 As previously detailed, AOC-IDS decides to accept the pseudo labels from either the encoder or decoder based on how well either one is able to distinguish between normal and abnormal distributions for each sample. \sys, on the other hand, utilizes KL-divergence to assess which component (encoder or decoder) better separates normal and abnormal distributions across all samples.
 The component exhibiting higher class separation is selected for the pseudo-labeling.

-For clarity, we refer to AOC-IDS’s pseudo-labeling strategy as “PointWise” since it compares the distributions for each sample.
-Figs.~\ref{f:smart:kyotoscores_pointwise} and~\ref{f:smart:cicscores_pointwise} illustrate the comparative performance of our pseudo-labeling strategy against AOC-IDS’s.
+For clarity, we refer to AOC-IDS's pseudo-labeling strategy as "PointWise" since it compares the distributions for each sample.
+Figs.~\ref{f:smart:kyotoscores_pointwise} and~\ref{f:smart:cicscores_pointwise} illustrate the comparative performance of our pseudo-labeling strategy against AOC-IDS's.
 As shown, \sys\ has overall superior performance.
-However, a slight advantage in Accuracy for AOC-IDS’s pseudo-labeling is observed prior to adaptation.
+However, a slight advantage in Accuracy for AOC-IDS's pseudo-labeling is observed prior to adaptation.
 We attribute this to the PointWise strategy being biased towards the majority class (in this case, normal samples), which constitute 69.53\% of the CICDDoS2019 dataset.
 The True Negative Rate (TNR) of the PointWise approach is 78\%, which supports our claim.